 Last May, senior officials in the Newsom Administration published an op-ed in the Press Enterprise introducing a new, but yet to be fully defined, policy framework they are calling Regions Rise Together.
 Posted on our Regions Rise Together Resource Page.
 There are two base acknowledgements.
-First we are a state of regions.
+First, we are a state of regions.
 Second, not all of the regions have shared equally in California's bounty.
 The Governor has talked about two Californias, inland and coastal, and noted the inland areas have less opportunity

 The goal of the framework is to develop a vision for inclusive and resilient economic development and sustainable land use and transportation planning across California regions.
 For CALCOG members, there is a lot to consider.
 Many regional planners see the value of approaching policy on a regional scale because most programs should be implemented differently in the San Joaquin Valley than in San Diego.
 That makes sense.

 At the same time, this cannot be a top down framework.
 Regional entities are governed by local officials who already feel over-burdened by increasing state mandates.
 Accordingly, Regions Rise Together must account for the fact that regional governments operate to serve their member cities and counties, not to regulate them.
 To date, the administration representatives have used the term "regions up."
-That works--as long as everyone understands that the regional governments themselves are "bottom's up" organizations.
+That works--as long as everyone understands regional governments themselves are "bottom's up" organizations.

 Indeed, the principle of local control requires an effective regional government.
 Why?
 Because every city and county has transboundary issues.
 Whether its traffic, drainage, crime, economic opportunity, or a shared history, there are reasons to collaborate beyond local boundaries.
 Local governments must work with neighboring communities to address these challenges.
 And without this kind of collaboration, the state would fill the vacuum by adopting more regulations.